earthstar-project/earthstar/README.md

 (You can also still look up documents by path in the usual old way.)

-### QueryFollowers: Reliable streaming locally, to subscribers or indexes

-The old `onWrite` events are gone.
-Now, there's now a new way to subscribe to a
-Storage: with a `QueryFollower`.
-A query follower is like a pointer that moves along the sequence of documents, in order by `localIndex`, running a callback on each one, if it matches the given query.

-This is a Kafka or Kappa-db style architecture.

-You could use this to build an index or Layer that incrementally digests the content of an IStorage without ever missing anything, even if it only runs occasionally.
-It just resumes from the last `localIndex` it saw, and proceeds from there.

-Currently QueryFollowers are always blocking -- they hold up the entire Storage until they catch up, and when a new doc is ingested everything waits until the QueryFollowers have finished running.

-A QueryFollower has one async callback that it runs on each doc in sequence.
-It never allows that callback to overlap with itself, e.g. it waits to finish one doc before moving along to the next.

-An IStorage may have many QueryFollowers.
-They will run in parallel with each other, while the IStorage waits for them all to finish.

-### Starting query followers at the beginning or the end

-You can start a QueryFollower anywhere in the sequence: at the beginning (good for indexes and Layers), or at the current most recent document (good for live syncing new changes).

-You do this by setting the `startAt: {localIndex: 123}` property of the query.

 ### Reliable streaming over the network, when syncing

 (Not implemented in this code yet)